w00zie/face_recog/README.md

 *	Last seen/recognized : {} -> If there is no previous knowledge provided this string represents the last different person who've been recognized (new person 0, new person 1...), besides it displays the name of the previously-tagged person recognized.

-# DEMO #
+# DEMOS #

+## DEFAULT MODE ##

+The _default mode_ is intended for machines that cannot handle a heavy load.
+Since running a `predict()` may result in a noticeable lag, this _workload-saving_ mode is a compromise between live recognition and mere detection.
+Identities are displayed on top of every frame, pointing out the last detected/recognized person.

-*	First we ran `main.py` with our default configuration.
+*	First we ran `main.py` with our `default` configuration.
 No previous knowledge provided.

 ![picture](images/out_primo.gif)